zircote/swagger-php/docs/guide/migrating-to-v3.md

 # Migrating to v3

-Swagger-PHP 3.x generates a openapi.json file that follows the [OpenAPI Version 3.0.x Specification](https://github.com/OAI/OpenAPI-Specification).
+Swagger-PHP 3.x generates an openapi.json file that follows the [OpenAPI Version 3.0.x Specification](https://github.com/OAI/OpenAPI-Specification).

 If you need to output the older 2.x specification use OpenApi-php 2.x